camayl/camayl/README.md

 ### Hello!

 I am a first year PhD student in Economics at Goethe University Frankfurt, Germany.
 This is my personal GitHub.

+🌱 I’m currently learning Python and MATLAB.

 <!--
 **camayl/camayl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.